microbiomedata/nmdc-metrics-fetcher/README.md

      | --- | --- | --- |
 1. Copy the URL of the spreadsheet for use in a later step.

 At this point, the Google Sheet document (i.e. spreadsheet) is set up.
-In the next section, you'll set up the Google Apps Script that will eventually write to that Google Sheets document.
+In the next section, you'll set up the Google Apps Script project containing the script that will eventually write to that Google Sheets document.

 #### 2. Set up the Google Apps Script project.